 There are many websites that deal with the Rendezvous era in American history.
 Click on the picture to see a list of sites where you can get ideas for your personal gear or rendezvous camp, or just to learn more about our fascinating ancestors and how they lived!
-Click on the highlighted links below to view the site.
+Click on the highlighted links in red below to view the site.
 If you have a suggestion for a site to be listed here, please leave a comment below for the Scribe.

 Contemporary Makers at contemporarymakers.blogspot.com – This site displays items that contemporary gunsmiths, blacksmiths, bladesmiths, engravers, horners, leatherworkers, quillworkers, and various other artisans are producing today to honor the makers of the past.